d-bl/GroundForge-help/docs/snow-mix/index.md

 The mixer generates thread diagrams for 3-pair stitches.
-Using such a thread diagram as a pair diagram, allows to assign stitches for 6-snowflakes, spiders or whatever needs 6 pairs.
+Using such a thread diagram as a pair diagram, allows to assign stitches for snowflakes, spiders or whatever needs 6 pairs.

 ![](default-pattern.png?align=right)